-- O.3.A.1 Formal complaints should be raised as soon as reasonably practicable and no more than 3 months after the event(s) being complained about.
-Complaints submitted after that length of time will not normally be investigated unless the student can provide a compelling reason with appropriate documentary evidence.
-A decision will be made by the Student Complaints Officer whether to allow the complaint into the procedure. - O.3.A.2 Students are expected to have engaged in processes to attempt to resolve the issues informally. - O.3.A.3 A student who wishes to make a formal complaint must use the Student Complaint Proforma available from the Secretariat.
-The student must provide evidence to substantiate the complaint.
-Issues and evidence that were not introduced at the first stage will not normally be accepted for consideration at a subsequent stage of the procedure. - O.3.A.4 The Student Complaints Officer is responsible for coordinating the procedure and will provide advice to the student and staff involved.

-O.3.B Head of School/Service Stage

-- O.3.B.1 The Student Complaint Proforma will be submitted to the relevant Head of School/Service for investigation. - O.3.B.2 Some complaints, either by their nature or their gravity, must be investigated by a member of staff other than the relevant Head of School/Service.
-Examples of these include: - O.3.B.2.i Complaints about or containing direct criticism of the Head of School/Service, or they have had any prior involvement in the informal complaint.
-In such a case, the Student Complaints Officer will ask the Head of College or Service Director to nominate another Head of School/Service to investigate. - O.3.B.2.ii Complaints about the Senior Leadership Team.
-In such a case, an appropriate senior colleague will be asked to conduct the investigation. - O.3.B.3 The Head of School/Service may nominate a colleague to act on their behalf but will retain overall responsibility for the process and for the implementation of actions.
-Nominees must be senior members of staff without any connection to the case.
+- O.3.A.1 Formal complaints should be raised as soon as reasonably practicable and no more than 3 months after the event(s) being complained about. - O.3.A.1.i Complaints submitted after 3 months will not normally be investigated unless the student can provide a compelling reason with appropriate documentary evidence. - O.3.A.1.ii A decision will be made by the Governance team about whether to allow the complaint into the procedure. - O.3.A.2 Students are expected to have attempted the informal resolution stage before invoking the formal procedure. - O.3.A.3 A student who wishes to raise a formal complaint must complete the online Student Complaint Proforma via OneUni and include evidence to substantiate their complaint. - O.3.A.4 Issues and evidence that were not introduced at the first stage of the formal complaints procedure will not normally be accepted for consideration at a subsequent stage of the procedure. - O.3.A.5 A member of the Governance team will be responsible for coordinating the procedure and will provide procedural advice to the student and staff involved. - O.3.B Head of School/Service Stage - O.3.B.1 The Student Complaint Proforma will be assigned to the relevant Head of School/Service by a member of the Governance team for investigation. - O.3.B.2 Some complaints, either by their nature or their gravity, must be investigated by a member of staff other than the relevant Head of School/Service.
+Examples of these include: - O.3.B.2.i Complaints about or containing direct criticism of the Head of School/Service, or they have had any prior involvement in the informal resolution stage.
+In such a case, the Governance team will ask the Head of College or Service Director to nominate another Head of School/Service to undertake the investigation. - O.3.B.2.ii Complaints about the Senior Leadership Team.
+In such a case, an appropriate senior colleague will be asked to conduct the investigation. - O.3.B.3 The Head of School/Service may nominate a colleague to act on their behalf but will retain overall responsibility for the process and for the implementation of agreed remedial actions.
+Nominees must be senior members of staff without any connection to the case. - O.3.B.4 The Head of School/Service will, where appropriate, interview named individuals identified in the complaint, will carefully consider any documentary evidence, and seek to reach a fair resolution of the issues which have been raised. - O.3.B.5 The named individuals may be accompanied to interviews by a member of staff or a student of the University, or a staff member from the Students' Union Advice Centre (in the case of students), or a Trades Union representative (in the case of staff). - O.3.B.6 The Head of School/Service will normally conclude the investigation within 20 working days. - O.3.B.6.i Where a Head of School/Service is unable to conclude the investigation within 20 working days, they will contact the Governance team to request an extension of up to 10 working days. - O.3.B.6.ii A member of the Governance team will inform the student of the extension.